 Again, this percentage can vary slightly between credit bureaus, but another 10% of your credit is based around “new credit.”
 If you apply for multiple credit accounts at once, it can be a red flag for a lender and possibly lower your credit score.
-If you’re thinking of making a purchase like a new car or house where your credit score will be checked, you might want to wait on applying for a new credit card.
+If you’re thinking of buying a new car or house, requiring your credit score to be checked, you might want to wait on applying for a new credit card.

 Know your limits

 It’s good to keep an eye on the limit of your credit accounts, but really, knowing your personal limits can be just as important.
 If having another credit card means you won’t be able to resist the temptation of racking up debt on a new card, applying for more might not be a good idea.